dcbriccetti/RoomHelper-3000/README.md

 - Chat:
     - Delete all messages from a person
     - Disable chat for a person
 - Make it easier to help students in order of them checking the box.
 Maybe a special marking for whoever is next.
+Perhaps this:
+    - An assistant page that is like the teacher page, but with less power, and focused on helping kids in the order requested
 - Remove confusion where students think they have to push Set when they change checkbox settings
+- Let the students pick their location by clicking on the seating chart instead of by row and column
+- Show poll results graphically à la Google forms
+- Allow pre-loading poll questions
+    - Paste them in, in some special format?
+- Show how much time remains in the period

 ![Screen shot](screen1-large.png)